njoyard/ist/README.markdown

 	div.parent
 		div.child

-However, indent is compared strictly: it has to be strictly identical for all nodes at the same level.
+However, indent is compared strictly: it has to be identical for all sibling nodes (ie nodes at the same level with the same parent).
 Therefore it's best to avoid mixing tabs and spaces.

 ### Element nodes - Selectors